MatthijsKamstra/slides-meetup-frontend-developer/haxejs.md

 the cross-platform toolkit

-> Haxe is an open source toolkit based on a modern, high level, strictly typed programming language, <!-- .element: class="fragment" data-fragment-index="1" -->
+> Haxe is an open source toolkit based on a modern, high level, strictly typed programming language,

-> a cross-compiler, <!-- .element: class="fragment" data-fragment-index="2" -->
+> a cross-compiler,

-> a complete cross platform standard library and ways to access each platform's native capabilities. <!-- .element: class="fragment" data-fragment-index="3" -->
+> a complete cross platform standard library and ways to access each platform's native capabilities.

 source: [haxe.org](http://haxe.org/)